 How We Help You See Clearly

-When something isn’t working — and acting too quickly would make it worse.
+When growth, friction, or inconsistency is increasing — and acting confidently on the wrong explanation would make it worse.

-Most organisations don’t struggle because they avoid action.
-They struggle because they act on incomplete or incorrect assumptions.
+Most organisations do not get stuck because leaders avoid action.
+They get stuck because leaders act decisively on incomplete or incorrect explanations.

-- Initiatives don’t land — or don’t stick
+- Initiatives land weakly — or do not hold

 - Leaders carry more load as the organisation grows

-- Teams are capable, but inconsistent under pressure
+- Teams look capable, but outcomes vary under pressure

 What “diagnostic” means here

 At Ernestco, diagnosis is not a prelude to the work.
-It is the work.
+It is the work that makes the rest of the work credible.

-A structured process to establish shared truth about where friction is coming from, what level it’s operating at, and what needs attention now — and what doesn’t.
+A structured process to establish shared truth about where friction is being generated, what level it is operating at, and what needs attention now — and what does not.

 What to expect in the first diagnostic

-This is a short, contained piece of work — not an open-ended engagement.
+This is a contained piece of work, not an open-ended engagement.

 What typically happens